AI For Basement Flood Calls

 Sewage, drain, odor, and contaminated water concerns

-Callers describing floor drains, sewage odor, toilet backup, dark water, outside water, or uncertainty about water category.
+Callers describing floor drains, sewer odor, toilet backup, dark water, outside water, or uncertainty about water category.

 Property manager and tenant water loss calls